-\textbf{Initialization with ASG:} The quality of the source model has a great impact on the final self-training performance.
-It is recently proposed that automated synthetic-to-real generalization (ASG) using ImageNet pretrained knowledge can be used to improve synthetic training through a distillation loss \cite{chen2020automated}.
-Initializing with ASG trained model leads to significant improvements in self-training.
-Hence, we take the ASG pretrained model as initialization, with results in Table \ref{tab:visda}'s last four rows.
+\paragraph{Initialization with ASG:} The pretrained models impact performance.
+Automated synthetic-to-real generalization (ASG) model~\cite{chen2020automated}, which uses ImageNet pretrained knowledge, can be used to improve synthetic training and self-training.
+Hence, we use the ASG pretrained model as initialization, with results in Table \ref{tab:visda}'s last four rows.

-\textbf{Accuracy and calibration:} Fig.~\ref{fig:drst}(a) and Table \ref{tab:visda} demonstrate that DRST outperforms all the baselines in accuracy.
-Our vanilla version of DRST outperforms CRST by more than 5\% and with ASG initialization, we improve the SOTA self-training accuracy on VisDA by more than 1\%.
-Note that in the rest of the results, we directly use DRST to represent DRST-ASG.
+\paragraph{Accuracy and calibration:} Fig.~\ref{fig:drst}(a) and Table~\ref{tab:visda} show that DRST performs best in accuracy.
+Our vanilla version of DRST outperforms CRST by over 5\% with ASG initialization.
+We improve the SOTA self-training accuracy on VisDA by over 1\%.
+In the rest of the results, we use DRST to represent DRST-ASG.
 In comparison with uncertainty based methods (not shown in the table), BRER achieves an accuracy of 80.59±1.39\% while ours is 83.75\% using the same source model.
 MUDA aims to minimize model uncertainty and only yields a result of 78.5\%.
 We only identified two methods with higher accuracy on VisDA2017: CDTrans~\cite{Xu2021CDTransCT} (using transformer) and CPGA~\cite{Qiu2021SourcefreeDA} (two stage learning by calculating prototypes).
 Both of them cannot estimate uncertainty and it is nontrivial for them to incorporate uncertainty or pseudo-label modeling.
-Fig.~\ref{fig:drst}(b) demonstrates that DRST also achieves more calibrated confidence.
+Fig.~\ref{fig:drst}(b) shows that DRST also achieves better calibrated performance.

-\textbf{Ablation study:} Fig.~\ref{fig:drst}(a)(b) include two ablation methods.
+\paragraph{Ablation study:} Fig.~\ref{fig:drst}(a)(b) include two ablation methods.
 In the first ablation, we set $r$ to 0 so that there is no class regularization in DRL (``r = 0'').
-The prediction then follows the form in Eq. (\ref{eq:dratio}).
+The prediction then follows the form in Eq.~\ref{eq:dratio}.
 In the second ablation, we set the density ratios to 1 instead of calculating it to mute the differentiable density ratio estimation in our method so that there is no representation level conservativeness (``R = 1'').
 When one method is existent, the performance is not degraded but also not boosted.
-However, DRST achieves the best performance when both components are present, showing faster convergence and better performance.
+However, DRST achieves the best results when both components are present, showing faster convergence and better performance.